Poundstretcher: History

 In May 2011, the company bought Alworths.
 On 6 February 2012, Poundstretcher acquired 20 stores from the UGO chain, after it was placed in administration.
 In April 2012, Poundstretcher opened a store at Madina Mall, Dubai, United Arab Emirates, the first outside the United Kingdom since the 2002 disposal of B&J Poland.
 In September 2012, it was announced that out of the 20 stores that were acquired, 14 were to close, and the remaining 6 most profitable outlets would remain as part of the group.

 In 2018, after Poundworld was shut down, Poundstretcher began to open former stores under the Bargain Buys brand name, which was previously used by the former company.
 The trademark for Bargain Buys was claimed by Poundstretcher.

 In August 2018, Channel 4 broadcast Saving Poundstretcher which focused on former Poundworld owner Chris Edwards's attempts to revitalise the chain.
 Edwards was dismissed from his role at the retailer by owner Aziz Tayub during the series, which attracted criticism from viewers.

 In June 2020, the retailer explored the possibility of a company voluntary arrangement due to financial difficulties.
 It would achieve large profit increases in the following year.

 In September 2023, the retailer began looking at acquiring Wilko locations, following the chain's administration.
 In December, Tristan Phillips, the former head of finance at Marks & Spencer, was promoted to be the retailer's chief executive.

-in April 2024, Aziz Tayub sold Poundstretcher to Fortress Investment Group.
+In April 2024, Aziz Tayub sold Poundstretcher to Fortress Investment Group.

+In May 2026, it was announced that the Poundstretcher and Bargain Buys chains would face administration if a restructuring deal was not approved, affecting around 300 stores and 3,000 members of staff.
+The restructuring deal was approved in June 2026, with 93% of creditors supporting it, and landlords accepting rent reductions.